NathanCheshire/Cyder/README.md

 Cyder started as a way to test my basic java skills and have fun while taking AP Computer Science in 2017.
 As I continued to grow, work piled up and I had college and internships.
 Recently, however, I have begun to work on it in my free time as a hobby.
 I know so much more now than when I started and hope to keep adding features for quite some time.
 Ideally I should recreate this in electron-js but I doubt I'll ever get around it since I use Java for this project as a challenge since I've also built my own GUI library.

 The best way I can describe Cyder is a multipurpose tool that launches all of the java projects I have done, are currently working on, or will do.
-I know certain ways I do things are not great and PLEASE do not comment about me building a java LAF from scratch essentailly and not using JavaFX.
-I am aware of these (I should hope I know since I'm the developer behind Cyder) and consider it a challenge to not work with modern UI depdencies.
+I know certain ways I do things are not great and PLEASE do not comment about me building a Java LAF from scratch essentailly and not using JavaFX.
+I am aware of this (I should hope I know since I'm the developer behind Cyder) and consider it a fun challenge to not work with modern UI depdencies.

-tl;dr for how to describe it, it's a version of Amazon's Alexa that does similar but not identical tasks that you might need done on a PC.
+tl;dr Cyder is a virtual assistant and chatbot that performs tasks you might need on a PC.

-The name comes from, well, I don't know to be completely transparent.
-I think it's cool naming builds after different kinds of cider like apple, Ace, White Star, or Soultree in this case.
-The "mispelling" of cider is on purpose I assure you.
-While I am sometimes a mindless fool, I chose this name because someones online I go by the alias of Cypher (when I don't go by Natche which is a combination of my first and last name).
-Combining Cypher and Cider you get the (IMHO with absolutely no bias) very cool name Cyder.

 ## Usage